×

 In INFINITIA, this technique is used to validate compositions, detect cross-contamination, and evaluate the chemical stability of materials subjected to accelerated testing.
 In addition, its integration with techniques such as electron microscopy or Raman spectroscopy provides a more complete understanding of material behavior.

 At INFINITIA, the XRF gun is integrated into a broader material characterization approach, combined with other analytical techniques such as electron microscopy, Raman spectroscopy, or physico-chemical testing.
-This integration provides a complete understanding of materials not only from a chemical perspective but also from a structural and functional point of view.
+This integration provides a complete understanding of materials not only from a chemical perspective, but also from a structural and functional standpoint.

 This approach is particularly useful in failure analysis projects, where it is necessary to identify differences between materials, detect contamination, or validate hypotheses about the root cause of a problem.
-Likewise, in the development of new materials, XRF enables rapid composition control, facilitating formulation validation and process optimization.
+In new material development, XRF enables rapid composition control, facilitating formulation validation and process optimization.

 Automotive industry: Material control and alloy validation